Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Derivation of the distributions

-where the marginal PMF of $\mathbf{y}$ follows that of Equation \eqref{eq:pmf_multinomial}.
-Note that the augmented likelihood factors into independent terms for each $\lambda_j$.
-The same likelihood, up to a multiplicative constant, can be obtained via the Poisson-multinomial transformation of \citet{Baker1994}.
+where the marginal distribution of $\mathbf{Y}$ is given by \eqref{eq:pmf_multinomial}.
+We note that the augmented likelihood in \eqref{eq:pmf_multinomial_augmented} factors into independent terms for each $\lambda_j$ and that the same likelihood, up to a multiplicative constant, can be obtained via the multinomial-Poisson transformation of \citet{Baker1994}.
 For an arbitrary category $j$, the likelihood contribution of an observation takes a `Poisson-type' form, i.e.,

 The excess of zeros in multinomial count data may be structural in nature.
-A reasonable way to address this using the augmented likelihood given in Equation \eqref{eq:pmf_multinomial_augmented} is to introduce additional parameters to account for zero-inflation with respect to each category.
-Specifically, we can consider a mixture-type model by adjusting the `Poisson-type' form in Equation \eqref{eq:likelihood_contribution_category_j} to include a zero-inflation parameter.
-Thus, the likelihood contribution for category $j$ adopts a `ZI-Poisson-type' form, i.e.,
+A reasonable way to address this using the augmented likelihood given in \eqref{eq:pmf_multinomial_augmented} is to introduce additional parameters to account for zero-inflation with respect to each category.
+Specifically, we consider a mixture-type approach by adjusting the `Poisson-type' form in \eqref{eq:likelihood_contribution_category_j} to include a zero-inflation parameter for each category, in the spirit of \citet{Lambert1992}.
+Thus, the modified likelihood contribution for category $j$ adopts a `ZI-Poisson-type' form, i.e.,

-where $\zeta_j \in \lbrack 0, 1\rbrack$ denotes the probability of zero-inflation of category $j$, which we henceforth refer to as the `excess of zero parameter', and $\mathds{1}_0(y_{j})$ is the usual indicator function $\mathds{1}(y_{j}=0)$, which evaluates to $1$ if $y_{j}=0$ or $0$ otherwise.
+where $\zeta_j \in \lbrack 0, 1\rbrack$ denotes the probability of zero-inflation of category $j$, which we henceforth refer to as the `excess-of-zero parameter', and $\mathds{1}_0(y_{j})$ is the usual indicator function $\mathds{1}(y_{j}=0)$, which evaluates to $1$ if $y_{j}=0$ or $0$ otherwise.
 It is important to note that $Y_j$ may still be $0$ even if $\zeta_j=0$.
 We refer to such zeros as `sampling zeros', in contrast to `structural zeros'.